panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 The first statement `let a = 1` defines a variable `a` initialized with the number `1`.

-The second statement `let b = a` defines another variable `b` and initializes it with the value of `a` variable &mdash; efficiently passing by value.
+The second statement `let b = a` defines another variable `b` and initializes it with the value of `a` variable &mdash; which is passing by value.
 Simpler, a copy of number `1` is assigned to `b`.

 Later, `b = b + 2` increases by `2` and becomes `3`. `b` variable changes, and this change doesn't affect the value of `a`.

 ## 3. References

-The pass by references, however, manifests itself differently.
+The pass by reference, however, manifests itself differently.

-When you create an object in JavaScript, you're given a reference to that object.
-In case if 2 variables hold the same reference, then a change of the object is reflected in both variables.
+When creating an object you're given a reference to that object.
+If 2 variables hold the same reference, then changing the object reflects in both variables.

 ![References in JavaScript](./images/references-2.png)